 So who was excluded?
 Those who had a past severe adverse reaction to any vaccine or to a component of this vaccine, said Pfizer’s senior vice president of vaccine clinical research and development.

-Allergist Dr. David Stukus noted in our Instagram discussion that clinical trials have strict inclusion and exclusion criteria.
+Allergist Dr. David Stukus notes that clinical trials have strict inclusion and exclusion criteria.
 In research, “you’re trying to control for all confounding variables that you can.
 If you enroll someone who’s had anaphylaxis to a prior vaccine and then they have anaphylaxis to this vaccine, it just clouds all the data.”
 Stukus also stressed that “true anaphylaxis to any vaccine is rare.”

 Likely More than 1 Cause of COVID-19 Vaccine Reactions

-CDC Update: Severe Allergic Reactions to COVID-19 Vaccines Are Rare
+CDC Update: Severe Reactions to COVID-19 Vaccines Are Rare, Women Most Affected

 Some Reactions to Vaccines Expected; But Not Reason to Avoid Shot